curvedinf/RazorNetcode/readme.md

-The main problem that is difficult to solve in network state synchronization (NSS) is how to account for the race conditions induced by the latency inherent in sending packets over the internet?
+The main problem that is difficult to solve in network state synchronization (NSS) is how to account for the race conditions induced by the latency inherent in sending packets over the internet.

-The second and related problem is after you have received new information from a remote source that affects your local state, how do you gracefully update your state to account for the new information?
+The second and related problem is after you have received new information from a remote source that affects your local state, how do you gracefully update your state to account for the new information.

 Razor's objective is to automate the process of keeping remote states synchronized and gracefully updating the local state when new information